Battle of Sabugal: The battle

 The 1st Brigade of the British-Portuguese Light Division crossed the Côa at 10.00 hrs on the morning of 3 April.
 The French 4th Légére (Light) from Pierre Hugues Victoire Merle's 1st Division was alerted by musket fire as the 1st Brigade drove off a small number of French pickets.
 The French formed a column and advanced on the British.
 While making good progress initially, the concentrated French force was driven back by British artillery.
 The 1st Brigade followed the retreating French forces up a nearby hill, but was quickly ousted by the remaining French forces, who still held a considerable numerical advantage.
 The British were forced back into cover behind some small stone walls.
 Heavy rain had also begun to interfere with the muskets of both sides.
 An attempted counter-attack by the 1st Brigade also ended in failure, as the French had in the meantime set up artillery.
 Together with further French reinforcements, Reynier forced the British back to the cover of the stone walls at the foot of the hill.

 The crest was attacked for a third time by the 1st Brigade, now supported by the 2nd Brigade, which had arrived on the battlefield.
 While the French were initially pushed back, Reynier sent in a stream of French units to meet the arriving British 16th Light Dragoons and the surviving soldiers of the 1st and 2nd.
 With the rain clearing, Reynier could also see the British divisions beginning a frontal assault.
 This sight persuaded Reynier to pull back; however, the British were successful in seizing both his and General Pierre Soult's baggage carts, even if bad weather did prevent them from mounting a full pursuit.

-A French commander, Baron Thiébault, blamed the collapse of the 2nd Corps for the French defeat on 3 April, stating that "It might have been avoided if General Reynier had had faith in Massena’s foresight".
+A French commander, Baron Thiébault, blamed the collapse of the 2nd Corps for the French defeat on 3 April, stating that "It might have been avoided if General Reynier had had faith in Masséna's foresight".
 Sources differ in the number of French prisoners taken, ranging from 186 to over 1,500.